An Interesting Look At Whether Burmese Pythons Are Dangerous

 There are several common myths and misconceptions about Burmese pythons that contribute to their perceived danger.
 As someone who has extensively researched these creatures, I’d like to set the record straight on a few of these myths.

-You might like this: Unraveling The Speed: How Fast Can a Burmese Python Move?
+You might like this: Understanding How Long it Takes for a Burmese Python to Grow to Full Size

 Myth: Burmese Pythons Can Swallow Humans Whole